-In order to fully appreciate the importance of tribal involvement in the state budgeting process, it is important to understand the history of state-tribal relations.
+To fully appreciate the importance of tribal involvement in the state budgeting process, it is important to understand the history of statetribal relations.
 Historically, as trustee, the federal government directly handled administration and oversight of tribal funding, law enforcement, and education systems located on reservations.
-This left little need for interaction between states and tribes.
-When interaction did occur, it was oftentimes characterized by conflict over land, natural resources, and law enforcement jurisdiction.2
+This left little need for interaction between states and tribal nations.
+When interaction did occur, conflict over land, natural resources, and law enforcement jurisdiction often characterized it.2

-During the 1970s, American Indian leaders pushed for greater control over tribal affairs, which led to the passage of the 1975 Indian Self-Determination and Education Assistance Act (Public Law 93-638).
-By entering into so-called "638 contracts" many tribes were able to assume administrative control of federal programs serving their reservations that were previously run by the Bureau of Indian Affairs.3 It was not until the 1990s that the federal government adopted a widespread program of devolving federal resources and administrative responsibility of federal programs to tribes, states, and local governments.
+During the 1970s, American Indian leaders pushed for greater control over tribal affairs, leading to the passage of the 1975 Indian Self-Determination and Education Assistance Act (Public Law 93-638).
+By entering into so-called "638 contracts," many tribal nations assumed administrative control of federal programs serving their reservations that the Bureau of Indian Affairs previously ran.3 It was not until the 1990s that the federal government adopted a widespread program of devolving federal resources and administrative responsibility of federal programs to tribal nations, states, and local governments.

-The intent of these policies, often referred to as New Federalism reforms or "devolution," was to give local governments greater freedom in determining how best to meet the needs of their respective citizens.4 Eventually, devolution would give state and tribal governments a reason to interact more frequently.
+These policies, often referred to as New Federalism reforms or "devolution," intended to give local governments greater freedom in determining how best to meet the needs of their respective citizens.4 Eventually, devolution would give state and tribal governments a reason to interact more frequently.

-For tribes, devolution was largely evidenced in the passage of the Tribal Self-Governance Act of 1996 (Public Law 103-413), which took 638 contracting a step further, giving tribes the ability to compact management of one or more federal programs serving their reservations and the freedom to redesign the programs and reallocate funds for these efforts.5
+For tribal nations, devolution was largely evidenced in the passage of the Tribal Self-Governance Act of 1994 (Public Law 103-413), which took 638 contracting a step further, giving tribal nations the ability to compact management of one or more federal programs serving their reservations and the freedom to redesign the programs and reallocate funds for these efforts.5

-For states, devolution was seen primarily in the area of welfare reform.
+States primarily saw devolution in the area of welfare reform.
 In 1996, the Personal Responsibility and Work Opportunity Reconciliation Act transferred financial resources and authority for federal income assistance programs to states.6 This transfer generally took the form of federal block grants to states for providing public services.

-The new welfare reform laws did not always acknowledge tribes as eligible governments to receive funding for or administer certain programs (such as Medicaid and Children's Health Insurance Programs, for example).
-However, tribes were given the authority to administer some programs (including Temporary Assistance to Needy Families (TANF) and the Low Income Heating Energy Assistance Program (LIHEAP)), though they were required to contract with the state in order to assume program management.
-Thus began an intensified working relationship between tribes and states.
+These reforms did not always acknowledge tribal nations as eligible governments to receive funding for or to administer certain programs (such as Medicaid and Children's Health Insurance Programs, for example).7 However, tribal nations did gain the authority to administer some programs, including Temporary Assistance for Needy Families (TANF) and the Low Income Heating Energy Assistance Program (LIHEAP).
+To do so, law required they contract with the state to assume program management.
+Thus began an intensified working relationship between tribal nations and states.

-For both tribal and state governments, devolution was tied to greater local independence in the administration of federal programs; however, it was also tied to decreases in overall federal aid for these programs.
+For both tribal and state governments, devolution meant greater local independence in the administration of federal programs; however, it also resulted in decreases in overall federal aid for these programs.

-Because of this, there is a great incentive for tribes and states to work collaboratively to coordinate administration of resources to maximize their benefit.
+Because of this, there is a great incentive for tribal nations and states to work collaboratively to coordinate administration of resources to maximize their benefit.
 There are an array of state and tribal governmental activities, programs, and responsibilities that overlap, making it important to establish and maintain good state-tribal working relationships.
 This can be a complex task, but a good starting point is for both sides to see themselves as potential partners in achieving some very significant mutual goals, which include addressing the basic needs of their shared citizens and strengthening their shared economies.